davewoodall/Tobacco/README.md

 To avoid duplication, we wrap the callbacks and write! method in a helper module that is included in all the Writer classes.
 This makes the individual Writers very small and easy to maintain.

+## Future Improvements ##

+Make a backup of the file before attempting a new write.
+If something goes wrong with the write and an empty file is created, restore the original.

 ## Contributing